 REV Connect Innovation Sprints focus attention on timely and specific utility needs for innovative energy partnerships.
-For each Innovation Sprint, we invite market players to submit ideas within a specific theme and timeframe.

 The New Efficiency: New York initiative calls upon New York’s utilities to achieve significantly more, in both scale and innovation, in their energy efficiency activities, including ensuring that a substantial portion of new activities in energy efficiency benefit New Yorkers with low-to-moderate incomes.